Bitloli/self-learning/hack/kvm/timer.md

 KVM avoids these issues by providing guest virtual machines with a paravirtualized clock (kvm-clock).
 However, it is still important to test timing before attempting activities that may be affected by time keeping inaccuracies, such as guest *migration*.

-- [ ] how migration affect kvm-clock ?

 By default, the guest synchronizes its time with the hypervisor as follows:
 - When the guest system boots, the guest reads the time from the emulated Real Time Clock (RTC).
 - When the NTP protocol is initiated, it automatically synchronizes the guest clock.
 Afterwards, during normal guest operation, NTP performs clock adjustments in the guest.